The Bavarian Danube Cycle Path

 Day 3: Ingolstadt – Kelheim, approx. 55 km + boat trip

 Today you follow the Danube Cycle Path to Neustadt and then on to Bad Gögging passing many hop fields on the way.
-As you continue you will see a very special natural spectacle: the Danube Gap between Weltenburg and Kelheim.
+As you continue you will see a very special natural spectacle: the Danube Gorge between Weltenburg and Kelheim.
 The Danube carves its way here through the rocks of the Franconian Jura mountains.
 Departing from the famous Benedictine Monastery, a boat takes you to Kelheim.

 Day 4: Kelheim – Regensburg, approx. 40 km